jgarciaDevelopair/locust-github-action/README.md

 # Load Testing with Locust
-A GitHub action for load testing using Locust
+A GitHub action for load testing using Locust with mechanicalsoup dependency.

 ### Sample Workflow
 ```yml